ceph/ceph/doc/dev/developer_guide/dash-devel.rst

 start a Ceph cluster. vstart is the basis for the three most commonly used development environments in Ceph Dashboard.

-You can read more about vstart in `Deploying a development cluster`_.
+You can read more about vstart in :ref:`Deploying a development cluster
-Additional information for developers can also be found in the `Developer Guide`_.
+<dev_deploying_a_development_cluster>`.
+Additional information for developers

-.. _Deploying a development cluster: https://docs.ceph.com/docs/master/dev/dev_cluster_deployment/
+can also be found in the `Developer Guide`_.

 .. _Developer Guide: https://docs.ceph.com/docs/master/dev/quick_guide/

 Host-based vs Docker-based Development Environments